Blood Sugar Creeping Up? Get It Under Control by Doing These!Aug 15, 2021

 Reducing your overall carbohydrate intake can help to reduce your blood sugar levels.

-3 - Choose “low glycemic” starches
+3 - Choose “low glycemic” starches -- like vegetables!

 If you’ve already cut out a lot of sugary foods and want to reduce your starch intake, then start by ditching the “high glycemic” (i.e. ones that raise your blood sugar too high) starches.

 As you can imagine, researchers have measured how fast and how high blood sugar increases with different foods.
 Foods that are “high glycemic” quickly raise blood sugar quite high.
 “Low glycemic” foods raise blood slower and to a smaller extent.
 This “glycemic effect” is the result of the components in the food itself.
 Things like the amount of carbohydrate, the type of carbohydrate (i.e. sugar vs starch), and what other nutrients are in the food (i.e. protein, fibre, etc.) as well.
 The fibre, fat and protein in a food slows down the digestion and absorption of the carbohydrates, so the blood sugar rise slows down too.
 This results in a lower “glycemic effect.”